Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 You can choose which columns of data from your dataset represent the X and Y axis on your chart by dragging them into place as shown below.

-Or an alternative way is to click on the plus icon and search for the name of the column name you wish to add using a text search then click to select and add that data column as the X-axis.
+Or an alternative way is to click on the plus icon and search for the name of the column you wish to add using a text search then click to select and add that data column.

 You can continue to add as many data elements to your report as you think the report user will need to find the information they need.